 (Text to accompany Figure 2, Tables 4 & 5)

-We assessed the risk of bias for the original ECT-sECT RCTs using the Cochrane RoB2 tool (Sterne et al 2019).
+We assessed the risk of bias for the original ECT-sECT RCTs using the Cochrane RoB2 tool (Sterne et al., 2019).
 Risk of bias was analysed by CM and scores subsequently discussed and refined by CM, KL and SJ.
 The results are presented in Figure 2.
 Domain 3 ‘missing outcome data’ and Domain 4 ‘Measurement of the outcome’ are both at relatively ‘low risk’.
-Domain 1 ‘randomisation process’ and Domain 5 ‘selection of the reported result’ show ‘some concerns’ and Domain 2 ‘deviations from intended interventions’ was particularly weak (see Table 4Supplementary Material ).
+Domain 1 ‘randomisation process’ and Domain 5 ‘selection of the reported result’ show ‘some concerns’ and Domain 2 ‘deviations from intended interventions’ was particularly weak (see Table 4).

 Concerning Domain 2, two specific sub-domains (2.2 and 2.5) were largely responsible for the overall score of ‘high risk’ of bias.
 Sub-domain 2.2 asks if those delivering the intervention were aware of the participants’ assigned intervention.
 Given the nature of administrating ECT all studies scored poorly here, as would any RCT involving an intervention where those administering cannot be blinded due to the nature of the intervention, such as surgery or psychotherapy.
-Importantly, there were no concerns regarding the blinding of those rating outcomes, with the exception of Wilson et al (1963) (which is addressed in Domain 4).
+Importantly, there were no concerns regarding the blinding of those rating outcomes, with the exception of Wilson et al., (1963) (which is addressed in Domain 4).

-The second sub-domain scoring poorly was 2.5 which asked if there was “non-adherence to the assigned intervention regimen that could have affected participants’ outcomes?”
-We investigated the direction of risk of bias for the seven studies scoring poorly in this domain (see Table 5,Supplementary Material ).
+The second sub-domain scoring poorly was domain 2.5 which asked if there was “non-adherence to the assigned intervention regimen that could have affected participants’ outcomes?”
+We investigated the direction of risk of bias for the seven studies scoring poorly in this domain (see Table 5).
 For four of the studies (Brill et al., 1959, Harris & Robin, 1960, Lambourn & Gill, 1978 and West, 1981) the direction of bias could not be ascertained due to a lack of information – in other words the high risk of bias could have favoured the sECT arm, the ECT arm or a combination of both.
 For the remaining three studies (Johnstone et al., 1980, Brandon et al., 1984 and Gregory et al., 1985), the direction of bias favoured the sECT arm not the ECT arm.
-For example, in Johnstone et al 1980, one participant was withdrawn from the study for ‘poor response’ compared with three participants in the sECT arm, thus potentially deflating the response in the ECT arm compared to sECT.
+For example, in Johnstone et al., 1980, one participant was withdrawn from the ECT arm for ‘poor response’ compared with three participants in the sECT arm, thus potentially deflating the response in the ECT arm compared to sECT.
 In summary, although seven studies score poorly for domain 2.5 (which largely drives the overall ‘high risk’ score for domain 2), no evidence suggests that these studies were biased in favour of ECT and some evidence suggested for at least three of them, the risk of bias favoured sECT.

-It is worth highlighting that whilst Fahy et al (1963) did not score poorly on domain 2.5 they did acquire an overall score of ‘high risk’ for Domain 2.
+It is worth highlighting that whilst Fahy et al., (1963) did not score poorly on domain 2.5 they did acquire an overall score of ‘high risk’ for Domain 2.
 This was because this was the only study in which participants were not blinded.
 Of relevance, however, is this that study was ‘non-significant’ and furthermore, patients were not aware they were receiving placebo but rather that “…the sleep injection was a complete treatment in its own right” thus making any effects of unblinding subject to the patients’ prior beliefs about ECT compared with a new ‘sleep injection treatment’ which remain unknown.

 Table 4 Risk of Bias domain scores for original ECT-sECT RCTs